All the Botanical Gardens Tucson has are meant as our urban desert oases.

 Taking personal photos are welcome at Tucson Botanical Gardens.
 If you're a photography pro, or using a tripod, you must get authorization.

-How accessible is the Garden?
+How accessible are the Botanical Gardens Tucson?

-Free non-motorized wheelchairs available, ask upon entry.
+Tucson Botanical Gardens provides free non-motorized wheelchairs available, ask upon entry.
 Paved pathways throughout.

 Multi experience at Tohono Chul, for gardens, galleries, bistro and regularly scheduled special events.
 Connecting nature, art and cultural experience.